DaliaBasa/Active-Directory/ActiveDirectory.md

 Many network-related operations depend on domains in order to complete various tasks.
 This document describes some of these tasks, including:
- Locating a domain controller using DNS and NetBIOS.
- Joining a domain by creating an account via the Security Account Manager remote procedure call (RPC) protocol [MS-SAMR].
  Joining a domain by creating an account via LDAP.
- Removing a domain member.

 When a change is made to an object in a directory partition, the value of the changed attribute or attributes is updated on all domain controllers that store a replica of the same directory partition.
 Domain controllers communicate data updates automatically through Active Directory replication.
 Their communication about updates is always specific to a single directory partition at a time.